 Dualtron Rubber Cartridge Suspension

-Dualtron scooters feature a tunable suspension that can be adjusted by swapping in different rubber cartridges.
+Dualtron scooters (with the exception of the Dualtron X) feature a tunable suspension that can be adjusted by swapping in different rubber cartridges.
 This allows for a totally tunable ride.
 For example, by swapping in a stiff cartridge you can optimized the scooter for smooth, fast road riding.
 On rougher terrain, you can swap in a softer cartridge to take more punishment from bumps.

 The Spider is the most basic and entry-level Dualtron electric scooter.
 At 44 lbs, it has the distinction of being the lightest Dualtron model, but still packs dual 1320 watt brushless DC electric motors and 1050 watt hour battery built from premium LG MG1 cells.
 Minimotors R&D can be commended for shaving every possible pound from the Spider and is the only Dualtron model to use carbon fiber.
 The dual rubber suspension and supple 10″ x 2″ pneumatic inner-tube